SwayaanTechnologies/Langchain/README.md

 For scenarios where the output of one function needs to serve as the input for the next, SimpleSequentialChain comes into play.
 Each function within this chain can employ diverse prompts, tools, parameters, or even different models, catering to specific requirements.

+> Chains are simple objects that essentially string together several components (for linear pipelines).

 ```python
 from langchain import HuggingFaceHub
 from langchain import PromptTemplate, LLMChain